syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/paste-cleanup.md

 ## Denied attributes

-When the `DeniedAttrs` values are set, the attributes that matches the 'denied attributes' list will be removed on pasting the copied content in the editor.
+When the `DeniedAttributes` values are set, the attributes that matches the 'denied attributes' list will be removed on pasting the copied content in the editor.
 For Example,

 `'id', 'title'`: This will remove the attributes ‘id’ and ‘title’ from all tags.